-- Covered expenses include charges made by your physician or a provider for the following that have been recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention:Immunizations for infectious disease; and - The materials for administration of immunizations.
+Covered expenses include charges made by your physician or a provider for the following that have been recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention: Immunizations for infectious disease; and e.
+Well Woman Preventive Visits

+• The materials for administration of immunizations.